gw-wiscon/homebridge-winpc/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-philipswinpc
+2. Install this plugin using: npm install -g homebridge-winpc
 3. Update your configuration file.
 See the sample below.

 # Configuration